egrannis/egrannis/README.md

 ### Hi there!
 I'm Emma :computer: :wave:

 I'm a recent Web Development grad from [Lighthouse Labs](https://www.lighthouselabs.ca/)' 12-week bootcamp.
 I have a background as a digital advertising and analytics team lead at a rapidly growing start-up.
-At this company, I discovered my passion for problem-solving and tech, creating basic automation flows and data visualizations for my team.
-Through exposure to the development team, I was also able to learn more about web products.
-I’m fascinated by how a system works comprehensively and aim to leverage my adaptiveness and background in collaboration to meet the challenges faced by web development teams.
+While in this role, I discovered my passion for problem-solving and tech and created basic automation flows and data visualizations for my team.
+Through exposure to and interaction with the development team, I was also able to learn more about web products.
+I’m fascinated by how a system works comprehensively and hope to leverage my adaptiveness and background in collaboration to meet the challenges faced by web development teams.

-I'm currently working on honing in on my React skills and learning TypeScript.

-:us: I'm seeking full-time opportunities in the US
+  :us: I'm a dual Canadian-American citizen seeking full-time opportunities in the US

   📫 I can be reached via email: grannis.emma@gmail.com

 ## Tech Stack:
-#### Experience With:
+### I Have Experience With:

 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" title="JavaScript"><img src="https://github.com/get-icon/geticon/raw/master/icons/javascript.svg" alt="JavaScript" width="60px" height="60px"></a>
 <a href="https://www.npmjs.com/" title="npm"><img src="https://github.com/get-icon/geticon/raw/master/icons/npm.svg" alt="npm" width="60px" height="60px" ></a>